vapor-ware/synse-server/proposals/v3/sdk.md

 GRPC API and ultimately exposed through the [Synse API](api.md#transaction) so any front end consumer can know the maximum time they should wait for the write to resolve.

+There are a number of ways that the write timeout can be defined:
+- SDK default (defined in SDK code) (this should be short, perhaps 1-2s?)
+- Plugin default (defined in plugin code)
+- Plugin override (defined in config)
+- Device prototype override (defined in device config)
+- Device instance override (defined in device config)

+Each item in the list above takes precedence over the item before it.

 ### Improve `OutputType` design and usage